 Before visiting, here are some Salar de Uyuni facts you may find interesting:

-• Uyuni altitude is 3,700m above sea level
+- Uyuni altitude is 3,700m above sea level

-• Formed by prehistoric lakes that evaporated long ago
+- Formed by prehistoric lakes that evaporated long ago

-La Paz has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my favourite places to stay in La Paz to fit the needs of budget backpackers and luxury travellers.
-See the list of accommodations below that I personally recommend:
+La Paz has hundreds of accommodation options to choose from, so I have narrowed it down to a few of my favorite places to stay in La Paz to fit the needs of budget backpackers and luxury travelers.

-Luxury: Tecno Boutique Hotel
+Luxury: Ritz Apart Hotel

-Tecno Boutique Hotel, a modern 5-star hotel centrally located in La Paz, provides air-conditioned rooms with flat screen TV’s and private bathrooms, a fitness centre, hot tub, sauna, in-house restaurant, room service and free WiFi.
+Ritz Apart Hotel, a modern 5-star hotel centrally located in La Paz, provides air-conditioned rooms with flat-screen TVs and private bathrooms, a fitness center, hot tub, sauna, in-house restaurant, room service, and free WiFi.

 Mid Range: Selina La Paz

-Great location in La Paz offering double, triple and dormitory rooms at an affordable price.
-Selina also features a billiards table, in-house restaurant and bar for all guests.
+Great location in La Paz offering double, triple, and dormitory rooms at an affordable price.
+Selina also features a billiards table, an in-house restaurant, and a bar for all guests.